Plutonomicon/cardano-transaction-lib/doc/query-layers.md

 UTxO locking does not play well with `syncWalletWithTxInputs` and `syncWalletWithTransaction`, because the set of UTxOs these functions poll for may contain locked UTxOs, and thus the synchronization can fail by timeout (either with an exception or a console warning, see `errorOnTimeout` configuration parameter above).

-However, the developer can easily safeguard against this problem:
+However, the developer can easily safeguard against this problem by following one simple rule:

 - `utxosAt` should not be used to get UTxOs present on wallet's addresses.
 Instead, `Contract.Wallet.getWalletUtxos` should be used.

+`utxosAt` will log a warning to the console when used with a wallet's address.

 ### Historical notes